ScottishCat/WebFinal-2019/README.md

 #### 4.2.2 MongoDB (Database)

 Our database is 8 GB.
 We uploaded to MongoDB cloud.
 We created 4 data models in Mongoose:

 - BusinessSchema
 - PhotoSchema
 - ReviewSchema
 - UserSchema

+We used yelp dataset which contains 6,685,900 reviews, 192,609 businesses and 200,000 pictures links to the dataset: https://www.yelp.com/dataset

+*Reference: Yelp stars images are used in our project.
+Links: https://www.yelp.com/developers/display_requirements*

 #### 4.2.3 Log-in and Sign-up